-- 3. All stormwater treatment areas shall be planted with native plantings appropriate for the site conditions: trees, grasses, shrubs and/or other native plants in sufficient numbers and density to prevent soil erosion and to achieve the water quality treatment requirements of this section. - 4.
+- 4. All stormwater treatment areas shall be planted with native plantings appropriate for the site conditions: trees, grasses, shrubs and/or other native plants in sufficient numbers and density to prevent soil erosion and to achieve the water quality treatment requirements of this section. - 5.
 Salt storage areas shall be fully covered with permanent or semi-permanent measures and loading/offloading areas shall be located and designed to not drain directly to receiving waters and maintained with good housekeeping measures in accordance with New Hampshire Department of Environmental Services published guidance.
-Runoff from snow and salt storage areas shall enter treatment areas as specified above before being discharged to receiving waters or allowed to infiltrate into the groundwater. - Surface runoff shall be directed into appropriate stormwater control measures designed for treatment and/or filtration to the maximum extent practicable and/or captured and reused onsite. - 6.
-All newly generated stormwater from new development shall be treated on the development site.
-A development plan shall include provisions to retain natural predevelopment watershed areas on the site by using the natural flow patterns. - 7.
-Runoff from impervious surfaces shall be treated to achieve at least eighty (80%) percent removal of Total Suspended Solids and at least fifty (50%) removal of both total nitrogen and total phosphorus using appropriate treatment measures, as specified in the NH Stormwater Manual.
+Runoff from snow and salt storage areas shall enter treatment areas as specified above before being discharged to receiving waters or allowed to infiltrate into the groundwater. - 6.
+Surface runoff shall be directed into appropriate stormwater control measures designed for treatment and/or filtration to the maximum extent practicable and/or captured and reused onsite. - All newly generated stormwater from new development shall be treated on the development site.
+A development plan shall include provisions to retain natural predevelopment watershed areas on the site by using the natural flow patterns. - 8.
+Runoff from impervious surfaces shall be treated to achieve at least eighty (80%) percent removal of Total Suspended Solids and at least fifty (50%) removal of both total nitrogen and total phosphorus using appropriate treatment measures (based on post development conditions), as specified in the NH Stormwater Manual.
 Volumes 1 and 2, December 2008, as amended or other equivalent means approved by the Town.
 Where practical, the use of natural, vegetated filtration and/or infiltration practices or subsurface gravel wetlands for water quality treatment is preferred given its relatively high nitrogen removal efficiency.
-All new impervious area draining to surface waters impaired by nitrogen, phosphorus or nutrients shall be treated with stormwater Best Management Practices (BMPs) designed to optimize pollutant removal efficiencies based on design standards and performance data published by the UNH Stormwater Center and/or included in the latest version of the NH Stormwater Manual. - 8.
+All new impervious area draining to surface waters impaired by nitrogen, phosphorus or nutrients shall be treated with stormwater Best Management Practices (BMPs) designed to optimize pollutant removal efficiencies based on design standards and performance data published by the UNH Stormwater Center and/or included in the latest version of the NH Stormwater Manual. - 9.
 Measures shall be taken to control the post-development peak runoff rate so that it does not exceed pre-development runoff for the 2-year, 10-year, and 25-year design storm at each discharge point from the site.
-Drainage analyses shall include calculations using analysis methodologies in the NH Stormwater Manual, December 2008, as amended comparing pre- and post-development stormwater runoff rates (cubic feet/second) for the 2-year, 25-year, 50-year storm and system/pond overflows shall be designed to accommodate the 100-year design storms runoff rates.
+Drainage analyses shall include calculations using analysis methodologies in the NH Stormwater Manual, December 2008, as amended comparing pre- and post-development stormwater runoff rates (cubic feet/second) for the 2-year, 10-year, and 25-year design storms for all drainage system elements except the stormwater basin overflows which shall be designed to accommodate the 100-year design storm.
 Stormwater volume control shall mitigate the increase in the post-development runoff volume to infiltrate the groundwater recharge volume GRV according to the ratios of Hydrologic Soil Group (HSG) type versus infiltration rate multiplier (see attached Stormwater Design Criteria Table).
-For sites where infiltration is limited or not practicable, the applicant must demonstrate that the project will not create or contribute to water quality impairment. - 9.
+For sites where infiltration is limited or not practicable, the applicant must demonstrate that the project will not create or contribute to water quality impairment. - 10.
 The design of the stormwater drainage systems shall provide for the conveyance or recharge of stormwater without flooding or functional impairment to streets, adjacent properties, downstream properties, soils, or vegetation.
 The design shall also provide adequate conveyance systems for groundwater collected and diverted to a concentrated location without functional impairment to streets, adjacent properties, or downstream properties.